cloudfoundry/docs-deploying-cf/vsphere/delete_cf_vsphere.md

            Deleting instances

-+ Once Cloud Foundry is deleted, next step is to delete the Cloud Foundry  release.You can get the release name as follows:
++ Once Cloud Foundry is deleted, the next step is to delete the Cloud Foundry release.
+You can get the release name as follows:

   `bosh releases`

-   Output of the above command is similar to listing below.
-Cloud Foundry's release name uploaded into bosh is appcloud.
+   Output of the above command is similar to the listing below.
+Cloud Foundry's release name uploaded to BOSH is appcloud.

           $ bosh releases